Handful of Rain: Release and promotion

-Although it was more a Jon Oliva's solo effort, the album was released on August 16, 1994 as the eighth Savatage album.
+Although it was more a Jon Oliva solo effort, the album was released on August 16, 1994, as the eighth Savatage album.
 Oliva could not appear as a band member for contractual problems and so the sleeve and booklet included photos of both Wacholz and Middleton to maintain a more "classic" Savatage line-up feeling to the release.
 Wacholz is also in the video for the song "Handful of Rain".
 Jeff Plate, a former bandmate of Stevens, did not play the drums on the album, but was pictured as part of the band line-up in the European edition of the album.
 Plate would become a full-fledged member of the band by the time of their next release, Dead Winter Dead in 1995.

 The title track was originally released as an abridged version, missing its second verse.
 Some editions of the album (for instance, the "Rock Masters" version released on the iTunes Store) include the omitted piece, referred to by the band and fans alike as "The Barmaid Verse".

 The touring band consisted of Stevens on lead vocals and Middleton on bass guitar as the only remaining members of the line-up from the previous album.
 The tour also featured the official return of Jon Oliva to the band, who played keyboards, rhythm guitar and also performed vocals on several songs.
 The line-up was rounded out by lead guitarist Skolnick and Plate on drums.

 The tour in support of Handful of Rain was documented in the live album Japan Live '94, which was released in 1995.